 L86.
 Soil texture is a key factor affecting soil moisture content.
 Please, provide data on soil texture at this site.

 L86.
-Data on soil texture have been detailed in the manuscript.
+Data on soil texture have been detailed in the manuscript (lines …).

 L112.
 Why were sensors installed vertically and not horizontally?
 Inserting them vertically in the soil can interfere with the natural water flow movement.
 If possible, cite other studies where vertical installation of moisture sensors has been used.

 L112.
-The sensors were vertically installed because we are interested in register only the soil moisture from 0 to 5 cm of depth.
+The sensors were vertically installed for two main reasons:

+We were particularly interested in register the soil moisture in the topsoil (from 0 to 5 cm depth), which is the fraction of the soil profile most affected by biocrusts (…).
 If we had installed the sensors horizontally, the soil moisture data registered by the sensor could be affected by the air fraction outside the soil.
 Also, the size of the sensor is small (c.
 5 cm) so the interference will be so quite small.
 An example where vertical installation of moisture sensor has been used is: Sharma, H., Shukla, M. K., Bosland, P. W., & Steiner, R. (2017).
 Soil moisture sensor calibration, actual evapotranspiration, and crop coefficients for drip irrigated greenhouse chile peppers.
 Agricultural water management, 179, 81-91.

+Installing the sensors horizontally would have implied conducting substantial disturbance in a protected and very sensitive ecosystem (biocrusts are very sensitive to trampling and other disturbances), and this was something we wanted to avoid at all costs.

-It has been cited in the text.
+These arguments and citation have now been included in the text (lines …).

 L109-110.
 Were the sensors calibrated for the specific soil type and the obtained equation applied to convert the raw data to VWC, or were standard equations applied?

 L109-110.
-We have indicated in the text that standard equations applied were used to sensor calibration.
-We used this methodology because both bare and crust soils have the same soil texture so the error would be the same.
+As indicated in the text (lines ….), we used standard equations to convert the raw data to VWC.
+We used this commonly used approach (…) because the different microsites evaluated have a very similar soil texture, so the errors would be the same (…).
+We have expanded this justification in the revised manuscript (lines …).

 L113-116.
 Solar radiation is also provided in the weather data file.
 Please, explain how these data were obtained.
 Also, provide units for solar radiation in the supplementary material.

 L113-116.
 The units for solar radiation are W/m².
-Details about how these data were obtained have been included in the text.
-The units for solar radiation have been included in the Supplementary material.
+Details about how these data were obtained have been included in the text (lines …).
+The units for solar radiation have been included in the Supplementary material (lines …).

 L125.
 Treatment of negative values has not been explained in the manuscript.
 This should be described in the main manuscript.

 L132.
-We have included the following sentence in the text: “Besides, the MOISCRUST database has several negative values (anomalous values) falling within the margin of error of the sensors.
-These anomalous values were set to zero to removed them.” to resolve it.
+Many thanks for this comment.
+To incorporate it, we have included the following sentence in the text: “Besides, the MOISCRUST database has several negative values (anomalous values) falling within the margin of error of the sensors.
+These anomalous values were set to zero.” (lines …).

 Very minor editing comments: